Jacksondr5/Jacksondr5.github.io/README.md

 #### Tech Stack

-&nbsp;&nbsp;&nbsp;&nbsp;I've split up the technology I'm using into groups based on the part of the app they're in.
+I've split up the technology I'm using into groups based on the part of the app they're in.
 Each link will take you to a short write up I've done on the tool.

 ### Front End